department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/uat/v2-UAT-conversation-guide.md

 - [ ] **Usability**: Do screen magnification, low vision users, and screen reader user struggle with anything here?
 Observe if they're able to easily find the debt info and view all information about it at once, and if any secondary links seem hard to see or access.
 - [ ] **Usability**: Do users find anything confusing about this section?

-## 2. Confirm all links - 5-7 minutes
+## 2. Confirm all outstanding debts links - 5-7 minutes
 Let’s review the links in this section.
 Please tell me what links you see in this section.

 Thank you.
 Now I’ll have you click on each one to make sure it goes to the right place.